 Melchizedek order misunderstood

 Unfortunately, sectarian institutions have misunderstood this Priestly Order - this lineage of priests.
 They have incorrectly identified it as some sort of family tree succession through the Bible.
-They have incorrectly identified this lineage as some kind of "chosen" family - a dynasty of Jewish kings.
+They have incorrectly identified this lineage as some kind of "chosen" family - a dynasty of Judean kings.

 This was a political effort to heighten the authority of the king, to encourage people to fight on behalf of the king.
 The manipulation was intended to create this idea that those who supposedly descended from Abraham were somehow superior to other people.